Crown-Commercial-Service/trello-history/README.md

 Guidance](https://docs.cloud.service.gov.uk/#setting-up-the-command-line) for how to login, then run `cf push` from the root of this directory.
 The Trello Developer key is stored in the dm-credentials repository under `vars/trello.yaml`; if it ever changes, use `cf set-env` to update it.

+## Testing changes
+Deploy to a personal heroku account or PaaS sandbox and integrate with a personal board.
+Yep...
+I've come up with nothing better in the few seconds I spent thinking about it.